An Overview of Nepal

-This country of over 30 million people is among the poorest and least developed in the world, both economically and in terms of infrastructure, ranking 145 out of 186 on the UN Human Development Index.
-Outside of the major cities, the HDI is markedly lower, particularly among historically marginalized and disenfranchised groups.
+Sadly, it is also one of the poorest and least developed nations in the word, both in terms of economics and infrastructure.
+Out of 188 countries, Nepal ranks 144 on the UN Human Development Index.
+However, outside the major cities, the HDI is much lower, particularly among historically marginalized and disenfranchised groups.

-Nepal was embroiled in a civil war from 1996–2006.
-While the war is long over, the transition to a stable democracy is still in process, and many people have yet to see the better lives they were promised during the conflict.
-Only nominal improvements have been made, and access to roads, schools, quality healthcare, and other infrastructure outside of the major cities remains limited.
-Nepal still experiences “load shedding” year round, leaving the entire population without electricity for up to 17 hours per day.
+Although Nepal’s civil war has ended — a war that waged from 1996 to 2006 — the transition to a stable democracy is still in process.
+Many people have yet to see the conflict-free lives they were promised.
+Thus far only nominal improvements have been made and access to roads, schools, quality health care and other infrastructure outside the major cities remains limited.

-On April 25, 2015, an earthquake with a magnitude of 7.8 struck Nepal.
-This was followed by a destructive aftershock measuring 7.3 on May 12, 2015.
-Roughly 9,000 people died and over 17,000 were injured as a result of the earthquakes.
+On April 25, 2015, Nepal was struck by an earthquake with a magnitude of 7.8 on the Richter scale.
+Less than a month later, the aftershock earthquake hit, another devastating 7.3.
+Approximately 9,000 people were killed and 17,000 injured.
 Millions more were displaced or directly affected in some way.
 Thousands of schools were destroyed, putting children at risk.
 The long-term impacts of this disaster are only beginning to be seen.